joanahfermin/revised-online-payment-transaction-system/README.md

 The codebase adheres to a structured convention, where classes are organized according to specific roles, ensuring each class maintains a singular responsibility.
 This design principle enhances code clarity and maintainability.

-Key technologies utilized in this project include:
+The development of this project involved a variety of elements and practices, including:

 - **C#:** The primary programming language employed for development.
 - **.NET 6.0:** Leveraged for its latest features and enhancements, providing a robust framework for building modern applications.